Relay Teaching Residency: Chicago

 Upon submitting the online portion of the application, applicants must:

 - Prioritize submitting an official undergraduate transcript demonstrating that a baccalaureate degree was conferred;

 - Follow up with recommenders to ensure they respond to Relay's online prompt;

-- Monitor their most up-to-date application status, including receipt of transcripts and recommendations, by logging into their admissions portal and clicking onto their Admissions Checklist;
+- Monitor their most up-to-date application status, including receipt of transcripts and recommendations, by logging into their admissions portal and clicking onto their Admissions Checklist under "Supplemental Materials";

 - Look out for an email informing them that a decision has been rendered on their application; and

-- Log-in to their admissions portal and click "Accept" to their offer of admissions and the terms of their admissions agreement in order to enroll.
+- Log-in to their admissions portal to view their admissions decision.
+If extended an offer, click "Accept" to their offer of admissions and the terms of their admissions agreement in order to enroll.

 Please note: The first section of the online admissions application will ask questions about your intended Relay program.
 It’s very important that you answer those questions accurately, as follows:

-Q. Select the option below that BEST describes your intended academic and certification pathway.
+Q. Select the option that BEST describes your intended academic and certification pathway.

 A. Chicago: 2-Year M.A.T.
 Degree